 “We love Moe's Home Collection!” says Caroline Lovelace, Director of Furniture Sales at Memphis-based Murphy Maude Interiors.
 “They're a family-owned brand with a quality assortment of products from sofas to dining tables, chairs and benches, and even wall decor, so you'll definitely be able to find something for every room.”
-A favorite of hers from the brand is the Plank King Bed.
+A favorite of hers from the brand is the Plank Queen Bed.
 “The low-profile look of this is super European.
 Pair it with some inexpensive pendant lights over low-slung nightstands and it could be really chic!”

 Both Lovelace and Nicole Alexander, founder and principal designer of Siren Betty Design, say TOV Furniture is a wonderful source for affordable decor. “[It’s] another great choice that prioritizes affordability without compromising on quality or style (and it's female-owned!),” says Lovelace.